seunghwanly/seunghwanly/README.md

 - **Kotlin**, building Android Application

 ## Working on 👨‍💻
-- Currently working on Flutter Application in 'Corp-VIA'
 - Currently studying **Kotlin**
 - **Image Text-Recognition**, using darknet(Yolov4) and make auto-generating tools as well